 Part of the Girl Scout Law is to “make the world a better place.”
 Juliettes can work on their own or with their Girl Scout community to carry out this Girl Scout tradition.
 Juliettes can also pass along what they’ve learned, gain leadership skills, and earn special mentoring awards by helping younger Girl Scouts at troop meetings, events, camp, and more.

-Participate in the Girl Scout Cookie Program and the Snacks & Magazines Sale
+Participate in the Girl Scout Cookie Program or the Fall Product Program (Snacks & Magazines sale)

-Just like Girl Scouts in troops, Juliettes can fund their Girl Scout activities while learning business skills like goal-setting, decision-making, money management, people skills, and business ethics when they participate in the cookie program or the Snacks & Magazines sale.
+Just like Girl Scouts in troops, Juliettes can fund their Girl Scout activities while learning business skills like goal-setting, decision-making, money management, people skills, and business ethics when they participate in the Cookie Program or the Fall Product Program (Snacks & Magazines sale).

 Earn Girl Scouting’s Highest Awards